Current and Future Research Projects

 TRENDS UNDERLYING EMPLOYER-SPONSORED HEALTH INSURANCE GROWTH.
 This study, published in the October 2013 issue of Health Affairs, examines the change in health care spending trends during and immediately after the recession for people under age sixty-five and enrolled in employer-sponsored health insurance.
 The study, by Carolina-Nicole Herrera, Martin Gaynor, David Newman, Stephen T. Parente, and Robert J. Town, was performed using the Health Care Cost Institute’s Aggregated ESI Cost and Utilization Dataset (2007-2011).

-DETERMINANTS OF AND VARIATION IN HOSPITAL PRICING.
+DETERMINANTS OF VARIATION IN HOSPITAL PRICING.
 Researchers at Carnegie Mellon University (Martin Gaynor) and the London School of Economics (Zack Cooper and John Van Reenen) are studying: 1) variation in hospital pricing and the extent to which more expensive hospitals provide better care, 2) the relative contribution of rising prices to rising hospital spending, 3) the influence of hospital market structure on the prices hospitals charge for care, and 4) whether hospitals cost shift, i.e., raise the prices they charge to private patients as publicly funded patients' reimbursement rates fall.
 This study will be the first to examine these questions using national data on actual payments.

 Additional studies under review address cost and health information technologies, and whether price or utilization are driving increases in Medicare Advantage costs.
 Check back here and sign up for research updates to learn about future research studies as they are approved.